Murders of Susan and Kimberly Pittman: Trial of Dorian O'Kelley

 Dorian O'Kelley was the first of the Pittman murderers to stand trial for the case on November 1, 2005.
 The jury selection of his trial was conducted in late October 2005.

 During the trial, the court heard the taped confession of O'Kelley, who admitted to the killings and arson.
 The prosecution also adduced evidence to show that O'Kelley had kept a broken tooth of Kimberly as a souvenir of the murders, and according to a friend of the defendant, he heard O'Kelley bragging about the murders and was also shown the broken tooth.
-While the prosecution sought to prove O'Kelley's guilt and also presented evidence of the brutal nature of the slayings, the defence tried to raise a defence that rather than being a killer, their client was a victim plagued with mental problems, lack of an education and child abuse.
+While the prosecution sought to prove O'Kelley's guilt and also presented evidence of the brutal nature of the slayings, the defense argued that rather than being a killer, their client was a victim plagued with mental problems, lack of an education and child abuse.

 On November 3, 2005, the jury convicted O'Kelley of the malice murders of Kimberly and Susan Pittman.

-During the sentencing phase of O'Kelley's trial, his defence sought to introduce evidence of O'Kelley's troubled childhood, including instances of him being abused physically, mentally and sexually by his mother and stepfather, as well as his estranged relationship with his biological father and poverty he suffered as a child, and his history of substance abuse in school.
+During the sentencing phase of O'Kelley's trial, his defense sought to introduce evidence of O'Kelley's troubled childhood, including instances of him being abused physically, mentally and sexually by his mother and stepfather, as well as his estranged relationship with his biological father and poverty he suffered as a child, and his history of substance abuse in school.
 O'Kelley's birth father also came to court as a witness.
 On the other hand, the prosecution sought the death penalty for O'Kelley and stated that the defendant had mercilessly taken two innocent lives with sheer brutality, and the punishment itself should fit the crime.

 On November 8, 2005, 24-year-old Dorian O'Kelley was sentenced to death upon the jury's unanimous recommendation for capital punishment.
 According to O'Kelley's trial lawyers, they described their case of defending O'Kelley at trial as the hardest they came across in their careers, and they found it disappointing that they failed to persuade the jury against sentencing O'Kelley to death.
 The lawyers also stated they still felt sympathy for the victims and never denied O'Kelley's guilt, and they felt they needed to do their job to represent even the most heinous criminal regardless of their views towards the case.